 Hiring women in theater is one step toward gender parity.
 Letting them share their voice and be present at the table is a bigger step forward.
 But allowing that voice to be shared with the audience is the best step forward.
 This spreads a story, emotions, experiences, and understanding further than four walls.
 It allows other little girls to feel inspired.
 It allows adult women to become inspired and touched and heard.

 It allows anyone to sympathize because maybe it reminds them of someone.
 Or perhaps it is because women contain a unique perspective and voice that is being shut out of theater.
 This voice can engage more hearts in the passionate stories theater was built upon.
 If this is solely about talent, let us in and give us a chance to show we are just as good at creating and telling stories as men are.
-You won’t know women are less talented if our stories were never told in the first place.
+You can’t know women are less talented if our stories were never told in the first place.

 Let movies be movies.
 And let women have the chance to perform and create work of their own merit to be performed onstage.
 Our stories are worth the admission price because of all the costs we incurred for it to get there.